IowaScaledEngineering/ise-docs/docs/SimpleSig/Crossover Detector/manual.md

 If the red **DETECT** light is off as expected, then place a locomotive or resistor-equipped piece of rolling stock on the track.
 The **DETECT** light should come on.
 Remove the equipment and verify that the red **DETECT** light goes off after approximately 2.5 seconds.

 Congratulations!
-You've now successfully installed the MSS-CROSSOVER v2.0!
+You've now successfully installed the Crossover Detector!

 ---